O Burgo (Pontevedra): History

 The summer of 2020 saw the inauguration of the pedestrianisation of the Burgo Bridge, which improved the neighbourhood's connection with the city centre.

 Urban planning

 O Burgo is the Pontevedrian district located on the right bank of the Lérez river.
 It is organised longitudinally from the Burgo bridge, along A Coruña Avenue and Juan Bautista Andrade Street.
 Domingo Fontán Street runs along the banks of the Lérez and the Portuguese Way runs along Santiña Street.
 To the east, Compostela Avenue separates the O Burgo neighbourhood from the A Xunqueira area, which is linked to the Tirantes Bridge by Alexandre Bóveda Street.

 Opposite the Pasarón stadium is the Pasarón Park and to the west the Marismas de Alba Natural Park.
 At the back of the Pontevedra Municipal Sports Hall there is a petanque court.
 In the A Xunqueira area, there is the Rosalía de Castro Park and the Island of Sculptures Park, one of the largest in the city.

+At number 20, Coruña Avenue, is the Sanz Díaz House, an Art Nouveau building by the architect Antonio López Hernández.